ravendb/ravendb-go-client/implementation_notes.md

 Instead of `Object.toString` we can use `fmt.Sprintf("%#v", object)` which will use `String()` method if available and will format known types (including basic types) as their Go literal representation (most importantly it quotes strings so string `foo` has literal representation as `"foo"`).

 To avoid quoting strings, use `%v` or `%s`.

+## `id` vs. `ID`

+In Java, the name of id property is `id`.

+In Go publicly accessible properties have to start with capital letter so it would have to be `Id`.
+Additionally the Go naming rule for abbreviations is all capitalized i.e. `ID`.